Accelerating convolutional neural network by exploiting sparsity on GPUs: Sparse convolution method on GPU

 The pseudo-code for a single thread to get a convolution result is described in Algorithm \ref{convalg}.
 Line 1 accesses the corresponding $ptr$ vector in the shared memory to determine whether there are non-zero values stored in $F_{data}$.
 If $ptr[thread\_idx]$ is $-1$, it is immediately judged that no operation is needed, and the output is 0 (Line 2).
 If the value stored in $ptr[thread\_idx]$ is not $-1$, the values in $K_{data}$ and $F_{data}$ are accessed in turn and multiply-add operations are performed (Line 4$\sim$6).
 The convolution result is finally obtained and stored into global memory for the computation of next layer (e.g. pooling layer).

 As shown in Fig. \ref{ECR-format} and Fig. \ref{mul}, for three convolution block rows (B1, B2, and B3), the conventional algorithm requires 24 additions and 27 multiplications, while our algorithm only requires 7 additions and 10 multiplications, reducing 71\% additions and 63\% multiplications.
 Besides, $K_{data}$, $F_{data}$, and $ptr$ are all stored in shared memory.
-Therefore, the proposed method can greatly improve the speed of convolution, and accelerates the whole convolution neural network.
+Therefore, the proposed method can greatly improve the speed of convolution and accelerate the whole CNN.